Lrozzy/1P1Qm_fork/README.md

 - The argument `seed` is used to identify a given training run, which is then further described by the text contained in the `desc` argument.
 - If `seed = S`, then a new subdirectory is created in the base save directory at the path `/path/to/base/directory/S` and your results are saved there.
-- The data loader is defined in `case_reader.py`, the quantum circuit architecture is defined in `quantum.architecture` and the loss function is defined in `quantum.losses`.
+- The data loader is defined in `case_reader.py`, the quantum circuit architecture is defined in `quantum.architectures` and the loss function is defined in `quantum.losses`.
 Feel free to modify/add to it!